rakibulinux/arke/README.md

 ##### Fixedprice strategy

 This strategy creates an orderbook on a market without using any source market.
-It creates an order arround the reference *price* with a random value *random_delta* added or substracted to this price.
+It creates an order around the reference *price* with a random value *random_delta* added or substracted to this price.

 | Field             | Description                                                  |
 | ----------------- | ------------------------------------------------------------ |